sortiz4/reviso/README.md

 Once these requirements have been met, simply clone the repository and execute `py setup.py -i` (this will download the required icons).
 Once completed, the application can be compiled by executing `gradle build`.
-An executable `jar` will be created under `./build/libs/`.
+A distribution will be created under `./build/distributions/`.

 ## Usage
 Before starting, you must enter the directory containing the files you would